NSW Work Injury Claim

 No. It is the insurer’s formal liability decision notice and may deny or limit parts of your claim, but it can be challenged through review and dispute pathways where evidence supports your case.

-What should I do in the first 7 days after getting a Section 78 notice?
+What should I do after getting a Section 78 notice?

-Secure the full notice pack immediately, map the insurer’s exact denial reason, and submit a targeted written response while preparing review and PIC pathways in parallel if weekly payments or treatment are at risk.
+Secure the full notice pack as soon as practicable, map the insurer’s exact denial reason, and prepare a targeted written response while checking review and PIC pathways if weekly payments or treatment are at risk.

 Which NSW Act is Section 78 in?